vezel-dev/zig-sdk/doc/configuration/properties.md

 * `SymbolVisibility` (`Default`, `Hidden`): Specifies the symbol visibility in C/C++ projects when `__attribute__((visibility(...)))` is not specified.
   `Default` (the default 😉) means public, while `Hidden` means private.
-* `ExecutableStack` (`true`, `false`): Enables/disables marking the stack as executable for the resulting binary.
-Executable stack memory is a significant security risk.
-Defaults to `false`.
 * `EagerBinding` (`true`, `false`): Enables/disables eager binding of symbols when performing dynamic linking at run time.
 Eager binding has security benefits, especially in combination with `RelocationHardening`.
 It is also